The e-commerce market is booming right now. With this, comes competition as well.

 There could be other reasons too but can only be identified after thorough introspection of the website.

-How to Speed Up Magento
+Ways to Speed Up Your Magento eCommerce Site

-Here, I will discuss admin level optimizations and server-side tweaks to speed up Magento.
+Here, I will discuss admin-level optimizations and server-side tweaks to speed up Magento.

-Admin Level Tips
+Magento Admin Level Tips

 - Install the latest version